-Few industries are faced with such rapidly evolving standards as web development.
+Few industries are faced with such rapidly evolving standards as web design and web development.

-It can be a mine field of the unpredictable, even for well established firms like Gulo.
-To account for an ever-altering landscape, well constructed web development projects account for discovery as a requisite stage of the process.
+It can be a mine field of the unpredictable, even for well established agencies like Gulo.
+To account for an ever-altering landscape, well constructed web design & development projects account for discovery as a requisite stage of the process.
 Indeed, this makes the discipline a model case study in agile processes.

 It can be helpful to compare the building of a new web property with the construction of a new home or building

 Web-based construction and physical construction projects each encounter countless complexities.
 Some of these challenges are quite a bit similar conceptually, if not in practice.
 Finding the impossible and utterly subjective balance between form and function is just one noteworthy challenge faced by both physical construction projects as well as those in the digital realm.

 Of course, builders of corporeal structures face countless challenges all their own.
 But there’s at least one unique challenge in web-based building that is highlighted well by comparing the disciplines.
 Consider this:

 What if completely different materials were used to construct buildings and homes every two years?